guidomitolo/fundamentals/README.md

-### The Basics
+### Fundamentals

-Fundamentals for python-based frameworks and databases.
+Grounding structures for python, its frameworks and elasticsearch.